agrwladiti/Bay-St-Climate-Calculations/README.md

 ## Files in the Repository

 - **Python Helper Scripts:** Automate data collection and transformation processes.
-- **ConsolidatedCompanyData.xlsx:** Pre-downloaded data with multiple sheets containing GHG emissions, EVIC, and shareholding details.
+- **allcompanydata.xlsx:** Pre-downloaded data with multiple sheets containing GHG emissions, EVIC, and shareholding details.
 - **BOCC 2022 Data:** Downloadable link to fossil fuel financing data.
 - **Final Report:** A copy of the methodology and calculations for reference.